devnickocodes/to-do-list-project/README.md

 - Mark any task as Not Done and update the status of the task in the Google Spreadsheet.
 - See when the task was created.
 - Quit the app.

+### Creator Goals

+- Create a program which will be usefull to a lot of people and is easy to maintain.
+- Create a program that is flexible and allows changes and additional options to be added if needed.
+- Create a program that is convenient to use, straightforward and easy to navigate around.